Lent & Easter 2026

 Volunteer as an Usher, Extraordinary Minister of Holy Communion, or in another ministry.

-Decorate our Church for Easter: April 19 in the morning.
+Decorate our Church for Easter: April 4th at 9am.